emerge-ehri/fhir-specification/docs/source/discussion.rst

 Identified Issues with IG/FHIR
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. todo:: create a high level description of the contents and sub sections for each limitation addressed during the creation of this specification.
+TODO create a high level description of the contents and sub sections for each limitation addressed during the creation of this specification.

 Open Issues
 """"""""""""
-.. todo:: add open issues still being resolved
+TODO add open issues still being resolved

 Resolved Items
 """"""""""""""
-.. todo:: add resolved issues and their resolution
+TODO add resolved issues and their resolution

 Test Result Use Cases
 ^^^^^^^^^^^^^^^^^^^^^^
-.. todo:: Consider adding this to the discussion spec at a high level.
+TODO Consider adding this to the discussion spec at a high level.
 No need for a detailed writeups.

 Below are the various use cases that this eMERGE specification supports.